14 Network Security Tools and Techniques to Know

 6. Email security

 As with DLP, email security is focused on shoring up human-related security weaknesses.
 Via phishing strategies (which are often very complex and convincing), attackers persuade email recipients to share sensitive information via desktop or mobile device, or inadvertently download malware into the targeted network.
-Email security helps identify dangerous emails and can also be used to block attacks and prevent the sharing of vital data.
+Email security helps identify dangerous emails and can also be used to block attacks and prevent the exposure of vital data.

 7. Endpoint security